TharunKumarReddy5/data-512-homework_1/README.md

 ## Datasource Information

 The data for this project is extracted from the Pageviews API.
-The Pageviews API (documentation, endpoint) provides access to desktop, mobile web, and mobile app traffic data from July 2015 through the previous complete month.Leveraging the API, I collected the pageviews information using a subset of Wikipedia article pages.
+The datasource endpoint is licensed under the [CC-BY-SA 3.0]( CC-BY-SA 3.0 and GFDL licenses) and [GFDL licenses]( CC-BY-SA 3.0 and GFDL licenses).
+The Pageviews API (documentation, endpoint) provides access to desktop, mobile web, and mobile app traffic data from July 2015 through the previous complete month.
+Leveraging the API, I collected the pageviews information using a subset of Wikipedia article pages from July 2015 to September 2022.
 Please find below the subset of the English Wikipedia that represents a large number of dinosaur related articles.

  - [Pageviews API Endpoint](https://wikimedia.org/api/rest_v1/#!/Pageviews_data/get_metrics_pageviews_aggregate_project_access_agent_granularity_start_end)
  - [Pageviews API Documentation](https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews)